Lyceum Theatre, Sydney: Methodist church

-In 1905 the seven-storey hotel and theatre were purchased for £30,000 by Ebenezer Vickery, a devout Methodist, who immediately surrendered its licence and cleared the bars, demonstrating his sense of justice by fully compensating the licensee, and donated it to the church for their City Mission.
+In 1905 the seven-storey hotel and theatre were purchased for £30,000 by Ebenezer Vickery, a devout Methodist, who immediately surrendered its licence and cleared the bars, demonstrating his sense of justice by fully compensating the licensee, and donated the property to the church for their City Mission.

-Pitt Street must have seemed a daunting prospect to the missionaries, beset with betting shops and two-up schools, hotels and theatres, brothels and dance halls, yet Rev. David O'Donnell (died 1914) succeeded in drawing crowds by his fiery oratory.
+Pitt Street was a difficult spot for the missionaries, beset with betting shops and two-up schools, hotels and theatres, brothels and dance halls, yet Rev. David O'Donnell (died 1914) succeeded in drawing crowds with his oratory skill.

 One of the most popular preachers was S. J. Hoban (1864–1931), who attracted crowds of 2,000–3,000 when he preached at the Lyceum.

 In 1906 a three-manual pipe organ by George Fincham and Son was installed.

 Architect Reid was engaged to remodel the 139 Castlereagh Street frontage, to create a 2,500-seat auditorium and dozens of offices.
 Vickery died that year.

 The building was officially handed over on Friday 17 April 1908, under conditions of peppercorn rent to 1915, when the freehold would be transferred by Vickery's trustees, three sons and a grandson.
 1915 was named as the centenary of the arrival of Rev. Samuel Leigh and establishment of Australia's first Methodist circuit.
 The building, or at least the Castlereagh Street end, was renamed "Vickery Mission Settlement" in 1908.

 The Central Methodist Mission moved its headquarters from the Centenary Hall (Note: The Centenary Hall (opened 1888) was built at a cost of £30,000, on the York Street site of the Wesleyan Church, which was demolished after receiving quotes of £4,000 for its restoration.) to the Lyceum Hall around 1912.

 In 1922 the Methodist church purchased a property adjoining the Castlereagh Street frontage, at No. 135.

 Around the same time, the Rialto Theatre, opened nearby at 232 Pitt Street, boasting a "grand organ" (Wurlitzer Op.
 324; moved to the Lyric / Wintergarden in 1924.) played by Renee Lees.

 As moving pictures became a common form of entertainment, subjects were explored in drama and comedies which were anathema to Methodist teachings — drinking, dancing, committing adultery and having fun on Sunday — with no redeeming disgrace and punishment.
 Calls were made to sell the theatre and thus distance themselves from corrupting influences.
 Jacob Garrard MHR was prominent in calls to divest themselves of this embarrassment, no matter the financial penalty (as Union Theatres Ltd would have to be compensated for their recent upgrades) and loss of income.
 Rev. T. F. Potts, principal of the Methodist Ladies' College, who owned to being a regular movie-goer, could see no harm in the practice.

 The move for non-renewal of the United Pictures Ltd lease, when it came due in December 1926, failed.

 Then in 1929 the Methodist Conference approved a further 10 years' lease, despite objections by Rev. Richard Piper that the surreptitious excision of offensive scenes and subtitles was more difficult with "talking pictures".